prrao87/neo4j-python-fastapi/README.md

 This command starts a persistent-volume Neo4j database so that any data that's ingested persists on the local system even after Docker is shut down.

-Tear down the database process and containers at any time using the following command.
+Tear down the database process and containers at any time using the following command:

 ```
 docker compose down